Ducktrio/timestamp-photobooth/README.md

 # Setups before running

 Lift kernel apparmor restriction for sandboxing.
 This is very important especially when the machine is one a fresh session (after reboot or restart).
+This solve problem of sandboxing.
+Please note that this action can put your machine into an invulnerable state of security.
+We doing this assuming your machine will run as a kiosk.

 ```bash
 sudo sysctl -w kernel.apparmor_restrict_unprivileged_userns=0